Form 1095-C - Human Resources at Ohio State

 Check Your Current Electronic Delivery Consent Status

 - From the Equifax homepage click “My Account” in the menu list on the left side of screen.

-- On the My Account page, you will see one of the icons below to indicate your current 1095-C delivery status.
+- On the My Account page, under the “Settings” tab, you will see one of the icons below to indicate your current 1095-C delivery status.

 Giving Electronic Consent

 - To provide electronic consent, mark the checkbox within the 1095-C button and select “Give Online Consent.”
 A new screen will appear to provide important disclosures specific to giving or removing consent.